kastentx/pi-net/README.md

 # MAX & NodeRED on Raspberry Pi

 This project contains two seperate NodeRED flows that can run on ony Raspberry Pi 3 with a camera, which will illustrate the use of using NodeRED and IoT devices to interact with Deep Learning Models from the Model Asset eXchange.
-These flows also interact with a Seperate NodeRED flow that can be deployed on IBM Cloud, which presents a publicly accesible and configurable dashboard to display the output.

 ## Pre-requisites:
 1. Raspberry Pi
 2. Micro SD Card (8GB or larger recommended)
 3. Raspberry Pi Camera
-4. Bluemix Account

 ## Table of Contents

 1. Set Up The Raspberry Pi

-2. Set Up IBM Cloud & Watson IoT Connections

 3. Import the NodeRed Flows